 Since we will be handling the bounces, you will not see any come in to your original return path address.
 Along with the ability to view message failure details in the reports section of the Control Panel, you can also take advantage of our suite of APIs to access failure data and details.
-Our Notification API will push, in real-time, all failure events that occur in response to the messages you are sending.
-Your options regarding how to utilize this data are endless once you are storing it in your own databases.
+Our webhooks will push, in real-time, all failure events that occur in response to the messages you are sending.

-Another reason that by default we do not automatically enable non-delivery reports back to senders is that failure alerts can cause what is known as backscatter spam.
-This occurs when failures notifications are directed to forged From addresses on malicious email messages.
-We always reserve the right to disable NDRs at any time, if we detect any malicious abuse of these options, or if we determine that it is causing a negative impact on our business, network, or our other customers.
+NDR failure alerts can also cause backscatter spam.
+This occurs when failure notifications are directed to forged From addresses on malicious email messages.
+We always reserve the right to disable NDRs at any time if we detect any malicious abuse of these options, or if we determine that it is causing a negative impact on our business, network, or our other customers.

 - The first message for the initial failure